opensearch-project/documentation-website/_dashboards-assistant/index.md

 ### Rate a response

 To rate a response, select the thumbs up or thumbs down icon.
 A screenshot of the interface is shown in the following image.
+The feedback is stored in the `additional_info` field of the message index.

 <img width="600px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/rate.png" alt="Rating a response screenshot">